jonbhanson/flutter_native_splash/README.md

 # Android 12 Support

 Android 12 has a [new method](https://developer.android.com/about/versions/12/features/splash-screen) of adding splash screens, which consists of a window background, icon, and the icon background.
+Note that a background image is not supported.

 The package provides Android 12 support while maintaining the legacy splash screen for previous versions of Android.